lortordermur/sfcalcsheet/README.md

 Unlock the current sheet using `Tools->Protect Sheet` and then use the handles on the column bar to adjust the width.

+#### Long footnotes appear cut off in the calculators. ####

+This is a known issue in Excel and there is currently no fix for it.
+To see the whole text, select the cell with the footnote so you can read the text from the input line at the top of the window.

 #### What is that nice sans font in the LibreOffice screenshots? ####

 It is SFCalcSheet’s default font, [DejaVu Sans](https://dejavu-fonts.github.io).
 It comes preinstalled on most desktop Linux distributions.